veraison/cca-realm-measurements/docs/realm-vm.md

   initializing data granules.

-* VMMs create different virtual platforms, whose layout directly affects the Realm Token.
+* VMMs create different virtual platforms, whose layout directly affects the Realm Measurements.
 The VMM SHOULD create the VM with one of the following platform layouts.

 Kvmtool